 the OS Save and Restore Register lock is set

 both the NIDEN and DBGEN inputs are LOW.

-The ETM Status Register reports the programming bit as set if both:
+The ETM Status Register reports the programming bit as set to 1 if both:

 the ETM is in idle state.

-The standard method to turn off the ETM is to set the programming bit and wait for the ETM Status Register to report the programming bit as set.
+The standard method to turn off the ETM is to set the programming bit to 1 and wait for the ETM Status Register to report the programming bit as set to 1.
 This method ensures that the idle entry sequence is complete before you can perform further operations.

 If the idle request is cancelled before the idle entry sequence is complete, the ETM behaves as if the idle request is maintained until the idle entry sequence is complete.
-For example, if the programming bit is set and cleared in quick succession without checking the ETM Status Register, the programming bit is not cleared internally until the idle entry sequence has completed.
+For example, if the programming bit is set to 1 and 0 in quick succession without checking the ETM Status Register, the programming bit is not cleared to 0 internally until the idle entry sequence has completed.

 When a WFI occurs, the processor waits for the idle entry sequence to complete before stopping the clock to the ETM.